pqrs-org/Karabiner-archived/README.md

 Execute a following command in Terminal.app.

 <pre>
-cd KeyRemap4MacBook
+cd Karabiner
 make
 </pre>

-Then, KeyRemap4MacBook-VERSION.dmg has been created in the current directory.
+Then, Karabiner-VERSION.dmg has been created in the current directory.
 It's a distributable package.